Pure spinors, intrinsic torsion and curvature in even dimensions: Introduction

+\paragraph{Structure of the paper:} Section \ref{sec-algebra} contains a construction of a spinor calculus based on a choice of pure spinor up to scale.
+Proposition \ref{prop-pure-spinors} is a new algebraic characterisation of intersections of $\alpha$- and $\beta$-planes.
+Algebraic applications are then given in sections \ref{sec-alg_intrinsic_torsion} and \ref{sec-class-curvature}: Proposition \ref{prop-intrinsic_torsion} gives an invariant decomposition of the space of intrinsic torsions, while Propositions \ref{prop-main_Ricci}, \ref{prop-main_CY} and \ref{prop-main_Weyl} give invariant decompositions of the spaces of Ricci tensors, Cotton-York tensors and Weyl tensors respectively.

-In section \ref{sec-spin-diff-eq}, we study the relation between solutions to differential equations on pure spinor fields such as the twistor equation, and study their curvature and conformal properties.
-In particular, Proposition \ref{prop-foliating_twistor_spinor} and \ref{prop-foliating_twistor_spinor6} give necessary and sufficient conditions for a pure conformal Killing spinor to be foliating.
-Finally, we put forward Conjecture \ref{conjec-GS} generalising the complex Goldberg-Sachs theorem of \cite{Taghavi-Chabert2012}.
+Geometric applications can be found in section \ref{sec-geometry}: Proposition \ref{prop-intrinsic_torsion_connection} is a direct consequence of Proposition \ref{prop-intrinsic_torsion}, and characterises the intrinsic torsion of an almost null structure $\mcN_\xi$ in terms of the covariant derivative of its associated projective pure spinor $[\xi]$.
+Proposition \ref{prop-conformal-invariance-spinor} examines the conformal invariance of the intrinsic torsion of $\mcN_\xi$.
+Integrability conditions for the existence of geodetic and recurrent pure spinors are derived in Propositions \ref{prop-int_cond_foliating_spinor} and \ref{prop-int_cond_recurrent_spinor} respectively.
+In section \ref{sec-spin-diff-eq}, we study the relation between solutions to differential equations on pure spinor fields: Propositions \ref{prop-foliating_twistor_spinor} and \ref{prop-foliating_twistor_spinor6} give necessary and sufficient conditions on a pure conformal Killing spinor for its associated almost null structure to be integrable.
+Next, we put forward Conjecture \ref{conjec-GS} generalising the complex Goldberg-Sachs theorem of \cite{Taghavi-Chabert2012}.
+Finally, in section \ref{sec-real-geom}, we briefly discuss the extent to which the findings of the present article can be applied to real pseudo-Riemannian manifolds.

-We round up the paper with four appendices.
-Appendix \ref{sec-spinor-descript} gives an explicit description of certain `projection' maps used to characterise the classifications of curvature tensors.
-Spinorial `representatives' for these curvature tensors are also listed for reference.
-Appendix \ref{sec-spin-calculus4-6} contains a brief discussion of spinor calculus in dimensions four and six, in which the results of the main text can be expressed.
-In appendix \ref{sec-conformal}, we have collected a number of `transformation rules' used in conformal geometry.
-Finally, in appendix \ref{sec-rep-theory}, we describe the irreducibles occurring in the classifications of the curvature tensors and intrinsic torsion of a projective pure spinor field in the language of representation theory as formulated in \cites{Baston1989,vCap2009}.
+We round up the paper with three appendices.
+We have collected in appendix \ref{sec-spinor-descript} material describing the $\g_0$- and $\prb$-submodules of the spaces of curvature tensors.
+Appendix \ref{sec-spin-calculus4-6} contains a brief discussion of spinor calculus in dimensions four and six.
+In appendix \ref{sec-conformal} we give some concise background on conformal spin geometry.